tilt-dev/tilt.build/blog/_posts/2022-01-25-helm-improvements.md

 helm_resource('mysql', 'bitnami/mysql')
 ```

-Visit [Artifact Hub](https://artifacthub.io/) to find Helm charts for
+Search on [Artifact Hub](https://artifacthub.io/) to find Helm charts for
 many off-the-shelf tools.
 They each list the repo URL and chart name to
 use with `helm_resource`.

 ## Iterating on the Image

 Many Helm charts let you inject your own image.
 That's why the `helm_resource`
-extension lets you list a dependency on an image, then inject the image into the
+extension has a way to add a dependency on an image.
+Every time you rebuild the
-chart automatically when it changes.
+image, Tilt will redeploy the chart.

 You need to add two arguments to your `helm_resource` declaration: